manualwise/documentation/_general/account/permissions.md

 - On Codeship Pro, we have no direct access to your source control but our support team can see your builds and build logs, as well as account information.

-As always, feel free to contact [support@codeship.com](mailto:support@codeship.com) if you have any questions.
+As always, feel free to contact [support@codeship.com](mailto:support@codeship.com) should you have any questions.